shivannis/xandr-docs-public/xandr-docs/articles/invest/working-with-advertisers.md

 ---
-title : Microsoft Invest - Working with Advertisers description : Learn more about working with advertisers
+title: Microsoft Invest - Working with Advertisers
+description: Learn more about working with advertisers. ms.date: 10/28/2023
 ---

 # Microsoft Invest - Working with advertisers